NorESMhub/NorESM/doc/configurations/ensemble_runs.rst

 ::

-   ./create_newcase --case $HOME/noresm_cases/MY_AWESOME_ENSEMBLE_EXP --multi-driver --ninst 5 --res f19_f19_mg17 --mach vilje --compset NFHISTnorpddmsbc --run-unsupported --project <YOUR-PROJECT-FOR-CPU-HOURS-ON-VILJE>nnk
+   ./create_newcase --case $HOME/noresm_cases/MY_AWESOME_ENSEMBLE_EXP --multi-driver --ninst 5 --res f19_f19_mg17 --mach vilje --compset NFHISTnorpddmsbc --run-unsupported --project <YOUR-PROJECT-FOR-CPU-HOURS-ON-VILJE>

 ::

 will create a new case in the folder $HOME/noresm_cases/MY_AWESOME_ENSEMBLE_EXP with 5 ensemble members, the f19_f19_mg17 resolution, the NFHISTnorpddmsbc compset, with machine settings for Vilje, and using CPU hours from YOUR-PROJECT-FOR-CPU-HOURS-ON-VILJE.
+NFHISTnorpddmsbc is the compset for the CMIP6 AMIP experiment in which sea surface temperatures and sea ice are prescribed to observed values.

 When using the multi-instance component, *you will get one user namelist for each member and for each component* after running the script **case_setup** from your case folder.
 For the above case, these namelists are: